 Sencity, an ongoing side project, first launched to coincide with the LoRa Alliance Standards Meeting in Philly in June 2017.
 Version 2.0 later went out for a spin during DesignPhiladelphia 2017 and the Smart Cities Readiness Workshop in October.
-The platform is currently under construction.

 This is an eventful week to be in Philadelphia and in the LoRa space — Comcast has taken the lead in bringing smart-city technology infrastructure to Philly, and the LoRa Alliance community has convened in our city for its eighth standards meeting.

 Hosted by Comcast’s MachineQ, the 480 member-strong Lora Alliance met Monday through Wednesday at The Franklin Institute to discuss how LoRaWAN is shaping the network standard with connected devices worldwide.
 And as a member of the Alliance, Bresslergroup was there to learn, share, and participate.

 We’ve been thinking a lot about smart cities, LoRa, and IoT product development over the last few months.

 A pivotal goal for this meeting was to identify new opportunities for how best to integrate LoRa into the day-to-day needs of cities and business.
 The Alliance hosted an Open House & Market Place on Wednesday, June 14th for members to showcase their involvement and expertise in the LoRa space.

 But … we have a confession to make: We’ve already been thinking a lot about smart cities, LoRa, and IoT product development.
 And over the last month, we’ve developed a LoRa-based solution called Sencity whose beta version we launched and demo’ed this week.